BrenBick/CMPT419Group30/README.md

 	    ├── Frustrated
 	    ├── Embarrassed
 	    ├── Confused
-	├── load_data.ipynb		## This notebook extracts the image frames from the videos in the data folder ├── label.csv			## This contains the path and labels for every video clip in the dataset ├── image-model			   ## Directory for training the image sub-model
+	    ├── frames		## This is where the extracted images will be stored ├── load_data.ipynb		## This notebook extracts the image frames from the videos in the data folder ├── label.csv			## This contains the path and labels for every video clip in the dataset ├── image-model			   ## Directory for training the image sub-model